MASCOT-NTNU/.github/profile/README.md

 ## Hi there 👋

 Here is the code for the [MASCOT project](https://wiki.math.ntnu.no/mascot).
-We want to utilise onboard statistical model to improve real time descicions on where and when to sample.
+We are intersted in improving how we sample with AUVs.
+We utilise onboard statistical model to improve real time descicions on where and when to sample.

 ## Repo overwiev: